barravitor/fiap-ml-tech-challenge-stage-5/README.md

 ### 🧠 3.
 Model Training

-Before running the training pipeline, make sure to create a folder named `data` in the root of the project and place inside it the 3 JSON files provided by **Decision**.
+Before running the training pipeline, make sure to create a folder named `data/raw` in the root of the project and place inside it the 3 JSON files provided by **Decision**.

 **Expected folder structure:**

 ```
 /data
+  └─ raw
       ├─ applicants.json
       ├─ prospects.json
       └─ vagas.json
 ```

 To start the training process, run: